Low-back pain sucks!

 As soon as possible, though, you should get moving again, but only if you can do so without creating more pain.

-That pain-spasm-pain cycle works at a number of levels, from tiny individual muscle fibers all the way up to the big muscle groups that propel you through the world.
+The pain-spasm-pain cycle I describe in this post works at a number of levels, from tiny individual muscle fibers all the way up to the big muscle groups that propel you through the world.
 Finding ways to get moving keeps your blood and lymph flowing, nourishing your achey muscles and removing the waste products associated with healing.
 I suspect there’s also a psychological benefit as you reassert control over your situation.

 My favorite healing movement is walking.
 It’s our most natural form form of movement.
 And it naturally and gently engages many of the muscles associated with low-back pain.
 If you can walk without exacerbating your back pain, do as much of it as you can.